faisalepty/library_sys/README.md

 ## Overview

-The Library Management Web Application is a Django-based system designed to streamline operations for a local library.
-Built to assist librarians in managing books, members, and transactions, this application eliminates manual tracking by providing a user-friendly interface for core library tasks.
+The Library Management Web Application is a Django-based system designed to streamline operations for a library.
+Built to assist librarians in managing books, members, and transactions.
 The system focuses on simplicity, assuming use by librarians only, without complex session or role management.

 Visit  [live site](https://flibrary.pythonanywhere.com/). login with username: admin, password: admin123